SalvadorChG/dice-hackmit/README.md

 Details about Dice:

-Mission: Dice fulfills our desires to have fun and make memories while also contributing to the prosperity of our surroundings in return.
+Mission: Dice fulfills your desires to have fun and make memories while also contributing to the prosperity of your surroundings in return.
 Every activity we curate has an ulterior value in mind—from the cultural significance of family-owned restaurants to the environmental sustainability of second-hand shopping.
 Furthermore, Dice is our way of promoting outside interaction rather than staying trapped inside the tech-bubble to entertain ourselves.
 Ultimately, we are an app that is pushing towards a happier, healthier world.

 General Utility: When opening the Dice app, you are first presented with the most popular activities and other suggested activities.
 To get an activity, you tap on the bold dice in the top right corner to either immediately generate an activity or “pick a side.”
 When you “pick a side,” you select a category and receive a filtered random activity.
 There are also other tabs where you have your own profile and where you can browse a photo feed to see your friend’s adventures.